mircealungu/reconstruction/3_EvolutionaryAnalysis.md

 **Keep in mind** when using churn in architecture recovery

-1. Caveat: one must take into account developer styles, e.g. the micro-commits developer vs. the large chunk committer
+1. Caveat: **one must take into account developer styles**, e.g. the micro-commits developer vs. the large chunk committer
 	- you could use LOC instead of # number of commits;
 	- what could the problems with this be?
 2. Removing irrelevant files that change frequently (`README.md`, or `LICENSE.md`)